sushantlp/node/tests/stress/README.md

 docker-compose up
 ```

-If your test is the endpoint `create work`, you need to run this line
+If your test is the `create work` endpoint, you need to run this line

 ```bash
 docker-compose exec k6 npm run create-claim-api